- Model evaluation: how to estimate the model’s future performance on unseen data

 parameter and select the number of splits (n_splits

-) to be used for cross-validation:Three-way holdout for model tuning and evaluation.
+The simplest strategy to tune and evaluate a model on unseen data is the three-way holdout.
+This is a simple extension of the holdout method mentioned in the beginning.
+It splits the dataset once into dedicated training, validation and test sets.
+This setup is often used in deep learning contexts, where fitting a single model is very expensive but datasets are huge:Three-way holdout for model tuning and evaluation.
 A/ Train candidate models (hyperparameter combinations) on train set.
 Pick winner by evaluating on eval set.
 Measure performance of winner on test set.
 This is the estimated generalisation performance.
 B/ To train final model, first pick a winner again by fitting models to combined train and eval splits and select based on performance on test set.
 C/ Train the winner on entire dataset as final model.

 Configuring this in Graphext